Magnetically Arrested Disks in Quiescent Black-Hole Binaries: Formation Scenario, Observable Signatures, and Potential PeVatrons: Photon spectra from QBXB-MADs

 where $i=e,p$ indicates the particle species, $E_i$ is the particle energy, $N_{E_i}$ is the number spectrum, $\dot{N}_{E_i,\rm inj}$ is the injection term, and $t_{i,\rm cool}$ and $t_{\rm esc}$\footnote{The value of $t_{\rm esc}$ for CR protons and CR electrons for a given energy are the same, so we omit $i$ from $t_{\rm esc}$.} are the cooling and escape timescales, respectively.
 We use a single power-law injection function with an index $s_{\rm inj}$ and exponential cutoff at $E_{i,\rm cut}$, i.e., $\dot{N}_{E_i,\rm inj} \propto (E_i/E_{i,\rm cut})^{-s_{\rm inj}}\exp(-E_i/E_{i,\rm cut})$, normalizing it by $L_{i,\rm CR}=\int\dot{N}_{E_i,\rm inj}E_idE_i$.

 The cutoff energy is obtained by balancing the acceleration and loss timescales.
 The acceleration timescale is given by $t_{i,\rm acc}\approx\eta{r_{i,L}}/(c\beta_A^2)$, where $\beta_A=B/\sqrt{4\pi{N_p}m_pc^2}$ is the Alfven velocity in unit of $c$, $\eta{r_{i,L}}$ is the particle mean-free path, $r_{i,L}=E_i/(eB)$ is the Larmor radius, and $\eta$ is the acceleration efficiency parameter.
 The loss timescale is $t_{i,\rm loss}^{-1}=t_{i,\rm cool}^{-1}+t_{\rm esc}^{-1}$.
 We consider advective (infall to the BH) and diffusive escapes.
 The advective and diffusive escape timescales are given by $t_{\rm adv}=R/V_R$ and $t_{\rm diff}=3R^2/(\eta{r_{i,L}c})$, respectively, and the escape timescale is given by $t_{\rm esc}^{-1}=t_{\rm adv}^{-1}+t_{\rm diff}^{-1}$.
 As the cooling process of CR electrons, we only consider synchrotron emission, $t_{e,\rm cool}=t_{e,\rm syn}$, where $t_{e,\rm syn}$ is the synchrotron cooling timescale for electrons, because other processes are negligible\footnote{We can ignore inverse Compton scattering and bremsstrahlung emissions by CR electrons in QBXB-MADs.
 The magnetic field energy density is higher than the photon energy density by about two orders of magnitude, which enables us to ignore the inverse Compton emission.
 The plasma density in the QBXB-MAD is so low that the bremsstrahlung emission provides a negligible contribution.}.
 Regarding the CR protons, we consider $pp$ inelastic collisions ($p+p\rightarrow{p}+p(n)+\pi$), photomeson production ($p+\gamma\rightarrow{p}(n)+\pi$), Bethe-Heitler ($p+\gamma\rightarrow p+e^++e^-$), and proton synchrotron processes.
 We write the proton cooling timescale as $t_{p,\rm cool}^{-1}=t_{pp}^{-1}+t_{p\gamma}^{-1}+t_{\rm BH}^{-1}+t_{p,\rm syn}^{-1}$, where $t_{pp}$, $t_{p\gamma}$, $t_{\rm BH}$, and $t_{p,\rm syn}$ are the cooling timescales by $pp$ inelastic collision, photomeson production, Bethe-Heitler, and proton synchrotoron processes, respectively.
 The expressions for them are given in \cite{2019PhRvD.100h3014K}, and we appropriately take into account the energy dependent cross sections \citep{SG83a,CZS92a,MN06b,2014PhRvD..90l3014K}.
+In the range of our interest, the proton synchrotron process dominates over the other three\footnote{$pp$ inelastic collisions and photomeson production processes can produce high-energy neutrinos, and thus, these are relevant in view of multi-messenger astrophysics.
+However, we found that QBXB-MADs are too faint to be detected by high-energy neutrino telescopes near future.}.
 The secondary electron-positron pairs are produced via Bethe-Heitler processes, decay of pions, and two-photon pair productions.
 They emit gamma-rays via synchrotron emission.
 Although we approximately take into account the emission by secondary electron-positron pairs, their contributions to the resulting photon spectra are sub-dominant in the range of our interest.